 Combination degree program that allows students to take first-year Doctor of Occupational Therapy (OTD) Program courses during their junior and senior years.

 Combination degree program that accepts BHS seniors into the Master of Public Health program where they earn 15 credits toward their MPH degree.

 Meet some of our students

 Hi everyone!
 My name is Cameron Fink and I am from St. Petersburg, Florida.
-I am a third-year student double majoring in Health Science and…
+I am a senior in the Bachelor of Health Science program on a pre-medical…

 Applying to the Program